mattwach/light_bulb_changer/README.md

 _Note: I also made a [video describing the project](https://youtu.be/A-EdzPTZSjM)._

+![Light bulb changer](images/light_bulb_changer.jpg)

 Do you have hard-to-reach light bulbs?
-If so, then you are perhaps familiar with this device known as a _Light Bulb Changer_:
+If so, then you are perhaps familiar a _Light Bulb Changer_.

-![Light bulb changer](images/light_bulb_changer.jpg)

 It threads on the end of a pole and extends your reach.
 A problem is one of mechanics.
 If you can't get your pole square to the bulb, the effectiveness of the holder decreases rapidly.
 Imagine trying to use this thing at a 90 degree angle to the bulb.
 That is the exact situation I found myself in:

 ![The Problem](images/problem.jpg)